 Application Security

 Ensuring cloud application security is paramount for companies using hybrid cloud environments.
-That’s because cloud apps are very vulnerable to wide-ranging security risks, not to mention the distributed nature of hybrid cloud architectures.
+Cloud apps are very vulnerable to wide-ranging security risks, not to mention the distributed nature of hybrid cloud architectures.

 Therefore, you must integrate security controls, such as authentication and authorization mechanisms, across hybrid applications to prevent vulnerabilities and unauthorized access.
 Moreover, using DevSecOps for app development will ensure more robust app security.
-Also, frequent code reviews and employing automated security testing tools will help secure your apps in a hybrid cloud environment.
+Frequent code reviews and employing automated security testing tools will also help secure your apps in a hybrid cloud environment.

 -